- Deer Fence Monofilament Wire Assembly Instructions

 For printable version of instructions with images download the following PDF.

-Install all corner posts and end posts (see end and corner instructions).
-If installing Access Gates or Drive Way Gates install the supporting ends of the gates as well.
+Install all corner posts and end posts (see corner and end instructions).
+If installing Access Gates or Drive Way Gates, install the supporting ends of the gates, as well.

-Installing monofilament wire provides a guide line for installing you fence posts in a straight line.
-Also keeps your deer fence from sagging between posts.
+Installing monofilament wire provides a guideline for installing you fence posts in a straight line.
+This also keeps your deer fence from sagging between posts.

 *You will want to repeat this process at the top of each post making sure the monofilament wire is as close to the top of the post as possible.